mikk22/iOSAssessment/README.md

 ## Procedure

 * Fork this repository and work on your own fork.
 * When you think your app matches the requirements and you are proud of the code you are going to push, make a pull request to this repository.
-We will review your code and we will likely make some comments about your code.
+We will review your code and we will comment inline about your code.
 * In your pull request, add a description of the solution you have implemented and any other issue we should take into account at the time of review.

 ## Requirements